End-to-End Fidelity Analysis of Quantum Circuit Optimization: From Gate-Level Transformations to Pulse-Level Control

 \section{Introduction}

-The fidelity of quantum computations on near-term noisy intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum} is fundamentally limited by gate errors, decoherence, and the overhead introduced during circuit compilation.
-While significant effort has been invested in developing gate-level optimization passes~\cite{nam2018automated,kissinger2020reducing,lubasch2025tensor}, the end-to-end impact of these transformations on physical pulse-level fidelity remains insufficiently characterized.
+The fidelity of quantum computations on near-term noisy intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum} is limited by gate errors, decoherence, and the overhead introduced during circuit compilation~\cite{arute2019quantum,kim2023evidence}.
+Considerable effort has gone into developing gate-level optimization passes~\cite{nam2018automated,kissinger2020reducing,lubasch2025tensor}, but the end-to-end impact of these transformations on physical pulse-level fidelity has not been adequately characterized.